niels-slotboom/notes/Submanifolds.typ

   inprod(omega, X)_cal(M) :=omega(X).
 $
 Here, $omega(X)$ denotes the natural pairing between a covector and a vector---i.e., the evaluation of the linear map $omega:T_p cal(M) ->RR$ on the argument $X in T_p cal(M)$.
 In coordinate components, this reads $omega(X) = omega_mu X^mu$.
 Notice that this pairing is defined independently of any metric structure.
-We will use it below to define the pullback $phi^*$, a dual operation to the pushforward, acting on cotangent spaces.
+We will use it below to define the pullback $phi^*$, the dual operation to the pushforward, acting on cotangent spaces.
 \ \
 *Definition* (Pullback) We define the _pullback_ associated to $phi$ as the unique linear map
 $